Rapptz/discord.py/docs/guide/introduction.rst

 ============

 This page shows how to make a basic bot using the commands extension "ext.commands".
-Before you begin, make sure to install discord.py - see :ref:`guide_intro_installation` for more information.
+Before you begin, make sure to install discord.py - see :ref:`guide_install` for more information.

 Obtaining a Bot Token
 ----------------------